 Colleges are multicultural, and socially and religiously diverse, and as such there are a range of support services and guidance available to students, from the Māori and Pacific Island Centres, through Chaplaincy Services, to OUSA LGBTQIIA+ support and guidance.

 Members having difficulties during the evening should contact the duty College Leader in the foyer.
 During weekends, problems should be referred to the College Leader on duty whose name is posted in the window of the Administrator’s Office.
 College Leaders have delegated authority from the Master.

 Members should be aware that study, behaviour and health matters are not confidential to an individual College Leader but to the team of the College Leaders, the Master, and the Dean of Students.
 This is important for pastoral care purposes.

+You should expect that individual College Leaders will share such matters with the College management team as necessary.
 Members are asked to please not put individual College Leaders in a difficult position by asking them to keep such matters confidential to themselves.
 Because the Master has concern for the whole College, the College Leaders are obliged to consult with the Master.
 The Master will only share personal or sensitive information on a "need to know basis".

 College Leaders may suggest to Members that it might be more appropriate if some matters are shared with a Student Counsellor, a Chaplain or other support service provided by the University, the OUSA, or some other community service organisation.

 There are occasions when it may be necessary for the Master or other members of the management team to contact or disclose information to relevant parties (e.g. parents/caregivers, health professionals, financial guarantors).
 This may occur when:

 - We have concerns regarding the health or wellbeing of a Member.